jaywalker21/rizek-services-demo/README.md

 ## Future Scope

-- Unit Test Cases and robust testing.
+- Unit and Integration Test Cases and robust testing.
 - Code Cleanup and organization
 - Make error logic more generic and reusable.
 - Use `nodemon` and `pm2` config setup for future deployment/hosting purpose.